HW-PlayersPatch/File_Share/ChangeLists/Build 11 Change List.md

 * Decreased the sensors range of all scouts and probes by about 20%, and 30% for the cheaper Kushan/Taiidan scouts.
 Scouting is easy in HWR compared to other RTS games, so this is intended to make information harder to obtain.
 * Lowered death/scuttle blast range on frigates, motherships, and shipyards (so fighters and corvettes can better survive capital ship battles).
 * Damaged resource collectors latched onto RU drop-offs now heal 2.5 times faster (so they don't clog up resource drop-offs for so long).
+* Movement speed while being repaired increased from 65% to 95%.
 * Normal unit caps: Destroyers 6->5 (back to v2.1 value).
 High unit caps: Destroyers 9->7, Missile Destroyers 4->3.
 Huge unit caps: Destroyers 14->11.